21 Best Motivational Podcasts to Inspire You Right Now

 The Native American parable of two wolves ends with a memorable lesson: The wolf you feed is the one that lives.
 In non-canine terms: What you give the most time, attention, and resources to—good or bad—is what will grow.
 This podcast, hosted by Eric Zimmer, builds off of that premise.
 In it, he interviews experts such as scientists, authors, researchers, psychologists, thought leaders, spiritual teachers, and public figures about concrete things you can do to “feed” the good wolves (desires) in you to create a better, more fulfilling life.

 You probably spend more hours at work than you do at any other place other than your home.
 (Unless you work from home.)
-That’s why it’s important to find a way to make those hours fulfilling.
 In the WorkLife TED Talks podcast, organizational psychologist Adam Grant goes deep with some of the world’s most interesting and successful professionals to “explore the science of making work not suck.”
 He offers tips for skills like learning how to love criticism, harnessing the power of frustration, and dealing with difficult people.

 Ten Percent Happier